iapyeh/sshscript/syntax.md

 ## $.include(filepath)

+This function inserts content in another SSHScript file into place.

 - filepath: str, the path of a sshscript file.
     - The path could be absolute or relative to the current file which doing the including.

-This would include the content of another sshscript file into the position with same indent.
 For example:

 ```python
 #file: a.spy